finos/cla-bot/README.md

 ### Adding a custom message

 If you wish to add a custom message, include a `message` property within the `.cla-bot` file.
-This can optionally include a `{{usersWithoutCLA}}` token which is expanded out to the names of the contributors who have not signed a CLA.
+This can optionally include a `{% raw %}{{usersWithoutCLA}}{% endraw %}` token which is expanded out to the names of the contributors who have not signed a CLA.

 For example: